You are here:

 The Woodland Trust invites schools to apply for trees to plant in their grounds.
-It's currently taking applications for trees to be delivered in November 2019.
+It's currently taking applications for trees to be delivered in November 2020.

 B&Q community re-use scheme

-B&Q runs a community re-use scheme across its stores, donating “unsellable products and materials” to be re-used by local schools, other educational institutions and community groups.
+B&Q runs a community re-use scheme across its stores, donating “unsellable products and materials” to be reused by local schools, other educational institutions and community groups.

 More from The Key

 The Key has taken great care in publishing this article.
 However, some of the article's content and information may come from or link to third party sources whose quality, relevance, accuracy, completeness, currency and reliability we do not guarantee.
 Accordingly, we will not be held liable for any use of or reliance placed on this article's content or the links or downloads it provides.
-This article may contain information sourced from public sector bodies and licensed under the Open Government Licence.
+This article may contain information sourced from public sector bodies and licensed under the Open Government Licence v3.0.